Creating a CloudTrail trail integrated with CloudWatch Logs

-2. On the right-hand side, click Create a trail:
+2. On the right-hand side, click Create trail:

-A multi-step form-wizard will load, beginning with the Choose trail attributes step.
+A create wizard will load, beginning with the Choose trail attributes step.

 - Trail name: JohnDoeTrail

-- Storage location: Ensure Create new S3 bucket is selected
+- Storage location: Select Create new S3 bucket

 All other options on this step should be left at their defaults.